 The following tests are considered not medically necessary:

-ANS testing not meeting the above criteria is considered not medically necessary.
+ANS testing not meeting the criteria as indicated in this policy is considered not medically necessary.